iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

         return gRockContentSize;
     };

-Rock and coin has the following two differences:
+Rock and coin have the following two differences:

 1. Rock have two textures, and the choose according to value of Y-coordinate.
 2. The shape of rock is box, not circle.